GoogleCloudPlatform/training-data-analyst/courses/fast-and-lean-data-science/README-TF2.1.md

 ## How to get a tf-nightly TPU ?

-We suggest you use the following script to create an AI Platform Notebook VM along with a TPU in one go:
+We suggest you use the following script to create an AI Platform Notebook VM along with a TPU in one go.
+Both your VM and the TPU myst have a nightly build of Tensorflow:

 [create-tpu-deep-learning-vm.sh](https://raw.githubusercontent.com/GoogleCloudPlatform/training-data-analyst/master/courses/fast-and-lean-data-science/create-tpu-deep-learning-vm.sh)